panama69/srf-example/README.md

 ```
 mvn clean package
 ```
-The simple-1.0-SNAPSHOT-jar-with-dependencies.jar is the file you will use to upload to StormRunner Functional.
+The **simple-1.0-SNAPSHOT-jar-with-dependencies.jar** is the file you will use to upload to StormRunner Functional.
+For convenience, **simple-1.0-SNAPSHOT-jar-with-dependencies.jar** is part of the project if you don't wish to compile the test.

 ## Background
 If you change the name of the class from LeanFtTest **OR** the package net.mf, you will need to update the descriptor.json file to reflect those changes.
 Instructions can be found on the [StormRunner Functional](https://admhelp.microfocus.com/srf/en/1.30/Content/Upload-asset.htm) help pages.